JacktheLander/Quantization/README.md

 8-bit Quantizer - Performs an accelerated forward pass in the neural network

 Quantize Layers - Replaces the linear layers in a model with quantized layers

+Quantizing Models - Testing the Quantizer on an open-source LLM and Object Detection model, we see significant memory reduction with the same performance